Catholic Church and politics in the United States: Labor union movement

 The Catholic Church exercised a prominent role in shaping America's labor movement.
 From the onset of significant immigration in the 1840s, the church in the United States was predominantly urban, with both its leaders and congregants usually of the laboring classes.
 Over the course of the second half of the nineteenth century, nativism, anti-Catholicism, and anti-unionism coalesced in Republican elections, and Catholics gravitated toward unions and the Democratic Party.

 The Knights of Labor was the earliest labor organization in the United States, and in the 1880s, this was the largest labor union in the United States.
 It is estimated that at least half its membership was Catholic (including Terence Powderly, its president from 1881 onward).

 In Rerum novarum (1891), Pope Leo XIII criticized the concentration of wealth and power, spoke out against the abuses that workers faced and demanded that workers should be granted certain rights and safety regulations.
 He upheld the right of voluntary association, specifically commending labor unions.
 At the same time, he reiterated the church's defense of private property, condemned socialism, and emphasized the need for Catholics to form and join unions that were not compromised by secular and revolutionary ideologies.

+Rerum novarum provided new impetus for Church leaders to establish a variety of social services for the working class element that predominated the lay membership.
+That included the Social Action Department of the National Catholic Welfare Council, and support for priests involved in labor issues at local factories.